 Pro Tips:

-- I like to add a bar of Baker’s chocolate which will add more cocoa butter to help the almond bark.
-That is 12 oz. of chips and 4 oz. of Baker's chocolate usually.
+- I like adding a bar of Baker’s chocolate with more cocoa butter to help the almond bark.
+That is usually 12 oz. of chips and 4 oz. of Baker's chocolate.

 - The amount of chocolate can vary.
 The amount of chocolate should be about equal to the candy melts (or almond bark),